 Automatic deleting of histogram cache by max file size

-Maximum file size total XX MiB allows you to specify a maximum for the webspace consumption of the entire histogram cache.
+The option "Histogram cache file lifetimeMaximum file size total XX MiB allows you to specify a maximum for the webspace consumption of the entire histogram cache.
 If the total of file sizes of all histogram files get's bigger han the value you specify here, the oldest histogram files will be deleted untill the total is below the value you have set.
 This option can be used to make sure that the webspace consumption never get's bigger than your maximum webspace.
-The garbage collection routine that will delete the oldest cache files will be triggered whenever a site visitor clicks on
+The garbage collection routine that will delete the oldest cache files will be triggered whenever a site visitor clicks on any histogram button.
+You can specify any number of days between 1 and 99.

 Default value is 10 MiB.
 Only applies if the radio button in front of this option has been ticked in the first place.